Skip to main content

 FeatureDescription

-Transient SimulationTime-stepping thermal model with configurable dt
+Transient SimulationThermal model with configurable time-step: dt

-Component-Based ArchitectureModular classes for Inlet, Piping, ThermalLoad, Fan, Exhaust
+Component-Based ArchitectureModular classes for Inlets, Piping, Thermal Loads(battery), Fan, and Exhaust

 Real Thermophysical PropertiesCoolProp library for temperature/pressure-dependent air properties

-Multiple Heat Transfer CorrelationsDittus-Boelter, Sieder-Tate, Zukauskas tube bank
+Multiple Heat Transfer CorrelationsDittus-Boelter, Sieder-Tate, Zukauskas tube bank correlations

 Lumped Capacitance Battery ModelTemperature-dependent thermal capacitance and internal resistance